Mihai-Eduard/talio-task-list-organizer-oopp/README.md

 * Open the project on any compatible IDE, preferably IntelliJ.
 * Make sure all Gradle dependencies have been imported.
 * Build and Run the Server with ```./gradlew bootRun``` and any amount of Client instances with ```./gradlew client:run```
-* If you wish to run multiple Server instances, mame sure to choose an unpopulated port for the new Server instance to use first.
+* If you wish to run multiple Server instances, choose an unpopulated port for the new Server instance to use first.
 * If you want to enter Admin mode, the Admin password will be located in the Console every time you start a Server instance.

 ## How to contribute to it

-You may freely contribute to the project at any time. preferrably by tackling any of the issues in the Issues section, or by working on new features that extend the chrrent application.
+You may feel free to contribute to the project at any time. preferably by tackling any of the issues in the Issues section, or by working on new features that extend the current application.

-Simply Pull the main branch, commit and push your changes whenever ready, and create a Merge Request.
-If enough members of the development team approve it after a Code Review, your MR will be merged to main.
+Pull the main branch, commit and push your changes whenever ready, and create a Merge Request.
+If enough members of the development team approve it after a Code Review, your MR will be merged into the main branch.